frontend/toolbox/README.md

 ## Deploy

-To deploy the documentation on gh-pages, you will need [hugo](https://hugo.io/getting-started/installing)
+To deploy the documentation on gh-pages, you will need [hugo (V0.30.2)] (https://hugo.io/getting-started/installing)

 ```shell
 $ brew install hugo